rafamoliv/positive-health/README.md

 # Positive Health
 A healthcare company created for study and practice purposes only.

+## Future features
+1. Test with Vitest and Testing-library
+2. Storybook

 ## Summary
 - [Access website](#access-website)
 - [Technologies](#technologies)